pranaymodukuru/Bertelsmann-Arvato-customer-segmentation/README.md

 This repository contains code for "Capstone Project - Arvato Customer Segmentation" done as part of Udacity Machine Learning Engineer Nanodegree program.

 The project is still in progress and will be updated.

+#### Status
+* Data Cleaning
+  * Replacing unkown values to NaNs
+  * Removing rows and columns with missing values based on a threshold
+#### Future steps
+* Feature Engineering
+* Dimentionality reduction
+* Customer Segmentation using Clustering